-Dual diagnosis is when a person has both a mental health condition (such as depression, anxiety, or obsessive-compulsive disorder) and an addiction (such as alcoholism, addiction to pain pills, or addiction to gambling).
-The two issues often go hand-in-hand and it can be difficult to determine which came first, the mental health condition or the addiction.
-Read on to find out more about dual diagnosis, how it is treated, and how you can get help for someone you love who you suspect has a mental health condition, a substance addiction, or both.
+Dual diagnosis is when a person has both a mental health condition (such as depression, anxiety, or obsessive-compulsive disorder) and an addiction (such as alcoholism or addiction to video games).
+The two issues often go hand-in-hand; roughly half of all people experiencing addiction also have a mental disorder, and vice versa.
+As a result, it can be difficult to determine which came first, the mental health condition or the addiction.
+This is also called Co-occurring Disorders.

 Dual diagnosis treatment often takes longer and is more intensive than the treatment for either an addiction or a mental health condition.
 It is also important to remember that the individual might have more than one mental health condition.
 As treatment progresses, it will often become apparent that there is an additional mental health condition present.